 The essential mission of the Department's undergraduate program is to provide students a comprehensive education through an interactive program of instruction that includes formal courses and seminars, research opportunities, academic and career counseling, internships, on-line instructional support and community service.

 The undergraduate program is highlighted by various course combinations or concentrations through which the students may move freely.
-These informal concentrations include American Government, Black Politics, Comparative Politics, International Relations, Public Policy and Theory as well as the Honors sequence.
+These informal concentrations include American Government, Black Politics, Comparative Politics, International Relations, Public Policy and Theory, as well as the Honors sequence.